Qdesai/ASP.NET-Assignment1/MarvelMonitors/README.txt

 0334 still tring to find how to insert images.
 0341 added the image finally ton the home page.
 0346 added the logo to the header.
+0401 COmpleted the styling.
+0430 added the google fonts and its working perfectly 0438 Finalllyy completed Assignment 1!!!!!!
+0440 Posting it to azure.